Notre-Dame de Paris: Bells

 Notre-Dame currently has ten bells.
 The two largest bells, Emmanuel and Marie, are mounted in the south tower.
 The eight others; Gabriel, Anne Geneviève, Denis, Marcel, Étienne, Benoît-Joseph, Maurice, and Jean-Marie; are mounted in the north tower.
 In addition to accompanying regular activities at the cathedral, the bells have also rung to commemorate events of national and international significance, such as the armistice of 11 November 1918, the liberation of Paris, the fall of the Berlin Wall, and the September 11 attacks.

 The bells are made with bronze for its resonance and resistance to corrosion.
 During the medieval period, they were often founded on the grounds of the cathedral so they would not need to be transported long distances.
 According to tradition, the bishop of Paris held a ceremony in which he blessed and baptized the bells, and a godparent formally bestowed a name on the bell.
 Most of the cathedral's early bells were named after the person who donated them, but they were also named after biblical figures, saints, bishops, and others.

 After the baptism, the bells were hoisted into the towers through circular openings in the vaulted ceilings and mounted to headstocks to allow the bells to swing.
 Notre-Dame's bells swing on a straight swinging axis, meaning the axis of rotation is just above the crown of the bell.
 This style of ringing produces a clearer tone, as the clapper strikes the bell on the upswing, called a flying clapper.
-However, it also causes great horizontal forces, which can be up to one and a half times the weight of the bell.
+It also causes horizontal forces, which can be up to one and a half times the weight of the bell.
 For this reason the bells are mounted within wooden belfries which are recessed from the towers' stone walls.
 These absorb the horizontal forces and prevent the bells from damaging the relatively brittle stonework.
-The current belfries date to the 19th century restoration.
+The current belfries date to the 19th-century restoration.